trewknowledge/Advanced-Password-Security/readme.txt

 == Description ==

-This plugin forces administrators or select roles to update their password after a set amount of time has passed.
-They also cannot use an old password.
+Force your admins and/or select roles to update their password to a new one after a set amount of time.

 = Force specific roles to change their passwords =